We all have a role to play in making the world a better place for everyone. Here’s what you can do in 2019.

 1) Spread the word on social

 One of the easiest ways to take action for human rights is to rally support using social media.
-If you’re active on Facebook, Twitter or Instagram, make positive use of your networks by showing friends how there is power in numbers to change the course of history.
+If you’re active on Facebook, Twitter or Instagram, make positive use of your networks and show your friends there is power in numbers.

 2) Raise funds for the cause

-Fundraising events are an excellent way to get involved with defending human rights in your community.
-Appeal to friends, family and colleagues to sponsor you to take part in a city run or a swimming challenge.
-Ask your employer if they’ll match dollar for dollar what you raise.
+Fundraising events are an excellent way to defend human rights in your community.
+Appeal to friends, family and colleagues to sponsor you to take part in a city run or a swimming challenge – and ask your employer if they’ll match dollar for dollar what you raise.

 If exercise isn’t your thing, introduce some fundraising into your social life by hosting a game night, barbecue or garden party.
 Offer your guests $2 snags or hand round a cookie collection jar, with proceeds going towards protecting human rights.

-Whether you have top-notch admin skills, can create awesome graphics, or are a dab hand at investigative research; there are many ways to help through offering up your talents.
-It might be one day a month or a full year but it’s welcome support that makes a real impact to human rights campaigns.
+Whether you have top-notch admin skills, can create awesome graphics, or are a dab hand at investigative research; there are many ways to help by offering up your talents.
+It might be one day a month or a full year but your welcome support makes a real impact to human rights campaigns.
 Check out the volunteering opportunities available in your area, and register your interest online.

 4) Send a letter or an email

-Sometimes it’s hard to picture how an email can bring about change but history has proven there is power in numbers and that real results are achieved through direct messages and letters.
+Sometimes it’s hard to imagine how an email can bring about change but history shows real results are achieved through direct messages and letters.